Military career of José de San Martín in Spain: Peninsular war

-After those events, San Martín became involved into the democratic revolution that moves across Europe.
+After those events, San Martín became involved into the democratic revolution that moved across Europe.
 Cádiz was by then a very active city, with discussions about Jovellanos, Flórez Estrada, the French and British democratic advances, popular intervention in politics, the role of the Juntas and the military leaders.
 They initiated planned revolutionary steps within lodges, while the war against the French occupation continued.
 San Martín joined the army of Andalucía, and moved first to Sevilla and then to Jaén.
 In June 1808, he joined a force combining regiments and militias, organized by Juan de la Cruz Mourgeón, thus learning further ways to wage war beyond the classic military discipline.
 This would influence him in the future to have a good opinion of Güemes and Artigas.
 By this time, San Martín was becoming a renowned military leader.
 Spanish historian Barcia y Trelles considers that San Martín is a new man since May 1808, but this turning point of his life was overlooked by both the Argentine and Spanish historians.
 Argentine historians talk in little detail about San Martín's military career is Spain, because they were unrelated with the Argentine War of Independence, and the Spanish ones would not be much interested in him because he departed to America in the middle of the war.

 San Martín took part in the combat of Arjonilla, being promoted to First Captain for his brave actions.
 In the battle, a French officer nearly killed him with his sword, but he was saved by Sargeant Juan de Dios, who died in the effort.
 The following July 19 he took part in the Battle of Bailén, where 14,000 Spanish defeated 10,000 French.
 San Martín was promoted to lieutenant colonel, and his prestige continued to rise.
 This victory gave new hopes to the Spanish front, forcing Joseph Bonaparte to leave Madrid and allowing later the liberation of Andalucía.
-However, San Martín is forced to take a license, because of a pulmonary affection.
+However, San Martín was forced to take a license, because of a pulmonary affection.

 He resumed service in Catalonia, under the command of the marquis of Coupigny.
 He helped Torres Vedras at Portugal, and returned to Cádiz.
 By this point, San Martín joined the Lodge of Rational Knights.
 However, Napoleón Bonaparte gave new strength to the French forces, leading them personally, and Joseph returned to Madrid.
-Despite of the Spanish victory at the Battle of Albuera, where San Martín fought next to William Carr Beresford, France prevailed and conquered most of the Iberian Peninsula, with the exception of Cádiz.
+Despite the Spanish victory at the Battle of Albuera, where San Martín fought next to William Carr Beresford, France prevailed and conquered most of the Iberian Peninsula, with the exception of Cádiz.
 San Martín would leave the Peninsular War by this point, but the exact nature of his resignation is unknown because it was lost from the Spanish records, and San Martín himself did not keep a copy of it among his documents.
 He moved briefly to Britain, and then to Buenos Aires.